Have you been seeing ads for an app called Yousician popping up everywhere?

 Let me break down the price of Yousician for you:

-With the normal pricing package, you get access to lessons on 1 instrument:
+With the normal pricing package, you get access to lessons on 1 instrument, and not all songs:

 Premium+ pricing